CiscoDevNet/graphyte/docs/input_files.md

 To generate a model, the user is required to provide a series of input files:

 - **Templates**: These are basically text files with content that will show up in the viewer when triggered by mouse clicks on the diagram.
 The currently supported formats are Plain Text files (**.txt**), eXtensible Markup Language XML files (**.xml**) and Comma Separated Values files (**.csv**).
 - **Diagrams**: The diagram files used with graphyte are also text-based.
-Currently supported formats are Unified Modeling Language UML (**.uml**) and Scalable Vector Graphics files (**.svg**).
+Currently supported formats are Unified Modeling Language UML (**.uml**), Scalable Vector Graphics files (**.svg**) and YANG files (**.yang**).
 UML file support is achieved by graphyte via integration with the **PlantUML** tool.
 SVG is an XML-based image format for two-dimensional graphics.
 A variety of applications allow creating or exporting to SVG files, including Inkscape or Microsoft Visio.
 - **Variable list**: Optionally, depending on which graphyte features the user is aiming for, additional input files may be needed.
 This is the case for example for input files with parameters, that graphyte can automatically validate against a user defined list of allowed model parameters.
 - **graphyte.conf file**: The user is required to include a small configuration file where a series of options can be set, including the name and version of the model.